AI Summary of Peer-Reviewed Research

 Research area:NursingHealthReligion, Spirituality, and Psychology

-What the researchers tested: The study used a descriptive phenomenological design and Colaizzi's method of analysis.
-The researchers conducted in-depth interviews with 22 registered oncology nurses working in three cancer centers in Riyadh, Saudi Arabia.
+The researchers used a descriptive phenomenological design, which is a qualitative approach for studying lived experience, and analyzed interviews with Colaizzi's method.
+They conducted in-depth interviews with 22 registered oncology nurses working in three cancer centers in Riyadh, Saudi Arabia.

 Key points

-• Nurses described spiritual care as part of everyday nursing, not as separate religious rituals.
+• Nurses described spiritual care as an integrated part of everyday oncology nursing.

-• The authors say the findings support culturally responsive spiritual care education and institutional frameworks.
+• The authors call for culturally responsive education and institutional support.

 Disclosure